 Recording the context of a user session

 When recording user sessions with Meticulous, you can add contextual information.
-This can make the sessions easier to find, and can help your developers debug diffs in these sessions more easily.
+This can make sessions easier to find, help your developers debug diffs in these sessions more easily, and let Meticulous optimise session selection across different combinations of context (e.g. flags, roles, themes).

 Adding context to user sessions